You can use the

 $ docker stats redis1 redis2 CONTAINER CPU % MEM USAGE / LIMIT MEM % NET I/O BLOCK I/O redis1 0.07% 796 KB / 64 MB 1.21% 788 B / 648 B 3.568 MB / 512 KB redis2 0.07% 2.746 MB / 64 MB 4.29% 1.266 KB / 648 B 12.4 MB / 0 B

-The docker stats reference page has
+docker stats reference

-more details about the
+page has more details about the

 docker stats command.

-Linux Containers rely on control groups which not only track groups of processes, but also expose metrics about CPU, memory, and block I/O usage.
+Linux Containers rely on control groupsopen_in_new which not only track groups of processes, but also expose metrics about CPU, memory, and block I/O usage.
 You can access those metrics and obtain network usage metrics as well.
-This is relevant for “pure” LXC containers, as well as for Docker containers.
+This is relevant for "pure" LXC containers, as well as for Docker containers.

-distros, you should find this filesystem under
+should find this filesystem under

-that directory, you see multiple sub-directories, called devices,
+see multiple sub-directories, called

 On older systems, the control groups might be mounted on